ctberthiaume/cruisemic/example-feeds/Gradients 5/README.md

 # gradients5 underway data feed

 Data is emitted in lines like this.
 Par may be unreliable, may contain 0 - N columns.
-Only keep the first PAR number (microeinstein) and only if it has 3 decimals of precision.
+If there PAR is completely empty (not even a "$PPAR" string) we'll record it as NA assuming the feed is off.
+If the feed is there ("$PPAR, ") then we'll only keep a record if the PAR number is complete (has 3 decimals of precision).

 ```
 $SEAFLOW::$GPZDA,213309.00,12,01,2023,00,00*6D::$GPGGA,213309.00,4738.983141,N,12218.805824,W,2,17,0.7,15.773,M,-22.2,M,7.0,0402*44::::$PPAR, 157.580, 6.10, 5